Bookmark and Share Printer Friendly Team Member Info

 2. Fill out the on-line Player Info Form on the team website and submit it to try it the first week and/or join the team.

-3. Register as a Rec Sport / Sport Club athlete on the UCSB Recreation Department website (course #4198).
+3. Using your UCSB Net ID to log in register as a Rec Sport / Sport Club athlete on the UCSB Recreation Department website.
 The fee to register is $35 and this is a registration fee, a try-it fee and a try-out fee.
-(The default is 0 x $35 so select 1 x $35 when prompted).
 The fee is non-refundable.
-Please use your UCSB UMail e-mail address to log-in, it is your system ID.
 Your team dues will be collected later once you decide to stick with it.
-Click here for a PDF of detailed registration instructions if you need them.
-Please complete this before your first practice or beginner lesson.

 Schedule your classes around practice.
 If you have class during these times then log into GOLD and change to another section.
 Crash classes if necessary.
 If you are unable to free your schedule for full participation at practice then contact head coach Paul Ramsey at paul.ramsey@essr.ucsb.edu or (805) 636-6772 for options.
 First years getting their class schedule at summer orientation be adamant about needing 2 to 4pm free.
 The counselors can do it for you if you stick to "needing it to be on the team."